esteinig/BRIGAD3/README.md

 The cover image is static, please see the link for the visualization of [Indian MRSA Sequence Types](https://rawgit.com/esteinig/brigD3/master/examples/cover.html).

-I am having some trouble with the transform and zoom integration in D3.
-It does some funky things in Chrome and Internet Explorer, but it works in Firefox.

 BLAST Ring Image Generator adopted from [Alikhan et al. (2012)](http://www.biomedcentral.com/1471-2164/12/402).

 ###Dependencies